 Where possible we always recommend that people read up on the original sources of information and ideas.

-This post is not based on any specific books, but has been informed by a mix of work related experience and sources from around the internet.
+This post is not based on any specific books.
+It is based on a mix of work related experience and sources from around the internet.

 If you see any errors on this page or have any feedback, please contact us.